Learn Everything You Need to Know About These Common Firewood Terms!

 What is a Face Cord?

-During the fall, it’s nice to go outside and have a campfire every once in a while.
+During the fall, it’s nice to go outside and have a campfire once in a while.
 A face cord would be the perfect amount for the season.

 What is a Firewood Bundle?